-"I fell in love with you because you are happy go lucky, carefree, and we have such a great time together…I want you to be happy always…being exactly who I fell in love with…You.” -Antonio Calderon
+"I fell in love with you because your light is so bright.
+You are the most loving and carefree Person. we have such a great time together…I want you to be happy always…being exactly who I fell in love with…You.” -Antonio Calderon

 Yep, read that and swoon folks.
 He is incredible.
 Every bit of him.
 He is my partner in life and love.
 And although I could list all of his greatest attributes here, I won't, that isn’t what this is about.
 It’s about truth and understanding.
 Let me share with you my favorite way he saves me.

 You see, the reasons he loves me are simple…I am always trying to complicate it.
 He didn’t say he fell in love with me because I am a Nurse/Entrepreneur or even mention how much money I should make.
 He made no mention of what my body looks like or how much I weigh.
 Not a blip about my hair color or the color of my skin or eyes.
 Furthermore, he said nothing about my past or any other expectations, but obviously I have already decided he had them.
 He is kind and gentle, and always reminding me that chaos isn’t where I must live.
 I do that to myself.
 He is a true example of strength and love.
 In fact, I often tell myself I don’t deserve him, and then I convince myself that he must think this too.
 But he doesn’t.
 He never has or never will.
 (I am working on all of these feels with God and therapy, but I am sharing here because I know one of you can relate, and that’s why I do this…share…because we are all in this together right??)

 It is I who has those ridiculous thoughts.
 It is I who manifests these beliefs that he “has”.
 It is I who doesn’t believe I am enough, not him.